pydanny/webhooks/README.rst

 * Free software: BSD license
 * Documentation: http://webhooks.rtfd.org.

-**WARNING** This project is in a pre-alpha state.
-It's not ready for use on ANYTHING.
+**WARNING** This project is in a beta state.
+It's still undergoing some changes and documentation is in-progress.

 Python Versions
 ----------------